A model is a model – not reality but a tool for understanding it.

 What are the martial levels?

-The regular practice level – Kata – contains basic move sequences that are not included in the basic level.
-Here adversaries practice range, timing and continuity.
+The sequence level – Kata – contains strings of basic move sequences.
+Here adversaries practice range, timing and most important, continuity.

 The top level, the reality level, the tatakai**, is a relational phase, it can not be practiced but has to be the background for everything else learned.
 In real fighting, the warrior encounters wildness and a total absence of rules for the first time in the progress model.
 Sparring matches, even contests, always contain an inner skeleton of rules.
 In the movement goal level there is no certainty.